 3/4's of a can of (20 oz.) pineapple tidbits

-Cook bacon with green peppers and onions until bacon is crisp and peppers and onions are caramelized; drain.
+In large frying pan, cook bacon until crisp, then remove to paper towels to drain.
+In same frying pan, pour off all but 2 tablespoons bacon grease and cook green peppers and onions over medium-high heat until onions are caramelized, about 8 to 10 minutes; drain.
 In large baking dish (I use a 9 x 13-inch pan) combine all ingredients and mix well.
 Cover with foil and bake in 300 degree oven for 3 hours.
 Serve hot.
 Serves 10 to 12.

 "Beans, beans the magical fruit...the more you eat, the more you toot...the more you toot the better you feel...so let's eat beans for every meal!"
 Anonymous